NicolaMenale/AR-for-Education/README.md

 Ar-for-Educatoin is a Progressive Web App made by Nicola Menale and Giulio Simpatico for the project of Web Technologies (University of Naples Parthenope).

-The purpose of this augmented reality (AR) application is to create a tool that helps students study, comprehend and visualizing differenet topic across various subjects.
+AR (Augmented Reality) technology has the capability to transform abstract and complex concepts into interactive 3D models that are challenging to visualize in a traditional classroom setting, on a computer, or in the minds of students.
+This application aims to provide a tool that supports students in studying, comprehending, and visualizing diverse topics across various subjects.
+The integration of this technology enhances the visibility and interactivity of abstract content, facilitating a better understanding of lesson topics.

 ## Installation
 1. Clone the repository: `git clone https://github.com/tuoutro/AR-for-Education.git`